Bombardier: aircraft manufacturer

 Bombardier takes off

-Finally, the Bombardier group began work on the Learjets (named after the former company) and the business jets known as Global, from 1993 onwards
+Finally, the Bombardier Group began work on the Learjets (named after the former company) and the Global business jets in 1993.

 CRJ 1000 : Private jet rental